 We collect and maintain information in digital and other forms that is necessary to conduct our business, and we are increasingly dependent on information technology systems and infrastructure to operate our business.
-In the ordinary course of our business, we collect, store and transmit large amounts of confidential information, including intellectual property, proprietary business information and personal information.
-It is critical that we do so in a secure manner to maintain the privacy, security, confidentiality and integrity of such confidential information.
-We have established physical, electronic and organizational measures designed to safeguard and secure our systems to prevent a data compromise, and rely on commercially available systems, software, tools and monitoring to provide security for our information technology systems and the processing, transmission and storage of digital information.
-We have also outsourced elements of our information technology infrastructure, and as a result a number of third-party vendors may have access to our confidential information.
-Our information technology systems and infrastructure, and those of any future collaborators and our contractors, consultants, vendors and other third parties on which we rely, are vulnerable to attack, damage and interruption from computer viruses, malware (e.g., ransomware), natural disasters, terrorism, war, telecommunication and electrical failures, cyberattacks, denial or degradation of service attacks, hacking, sophisticated nation-state and nation-state supported accors, phishing and other social engineering attacks, attachments to emails, fraud, employee theft or misuse, and unauthorized access or use by persons inside our organization or persons with access to systems inside our organization.
+In the ordinary course of our business, we and the third parties upon which we rely process sensitive data.
+We have established physical, electronic and organizational measures designed to safeguard and secure our systems to prevent a data compromise; there can, however, be no assurance that these measures will be effective.
+We have also outsourced elements of our information technology infrastructure, and as a result a number of third-party vendors may have access to our sensitive data.
+Our information technology systems and infrastructure, and those of any future collaborators and our contractors, consultants, vendors and other third parties on which we rely, are vulnerable to and have experienced attack, damage and interruption from cyber-attacks, malicious internet-based activity, online and offline fraud, computer viruses, malware (e.g., ransomware), credential stuffing, credential harvesting, supply-chain attacks, natural disasters, fire, terrorism, war, telecommunication and electrical failures, attacks enhanced or facilitated by AI, denial or degradation of service attacks, hacking, sophisticated nation-state and nation-state supported actors, phishing and other social engineering attacks (including through deep fakes, which may be increasingly more difficult to identify), attachments to emails, fraud, personnel misconduct or error, server malfunctions, software or hardware failures, loss or theft of data or information technology assets, unauthorized access or use, and other similar threats.
+In particular, ransomware attacks are becoming increasingly prevalent and can lead to significant interruptions in our operations, loss of sensitive data, reputational harm, and diversion of funds.
+Extortion payments may alleviate the negative impact of a ransomware attack, but we may be unwilling or unable to make such payments due to, for example, applicable laws or regulations prohibiting such payments.